daviddisrupts/mindmeetup/README.md

 #### Back end

-SnackOverflow's foundation RESTs on a JSON API served by Ruby on Rails using a PostgreSQL database.
+RestartReality's foundation RESTs on a JSON API served by Ruby on Rails using a PostgreSQL database.
 Extensive use of joins and associations prevents N+1 database queries.
 Polymorphic associations and concerns help keep codebase DRY.